fjhheras/phhotoreceptor/README.rst

 (DOI: 10.1098/rsif.2016.0719) are located in the folder scripts/shunt_peaking.

-Scripts to generate the graphs in the article "Voltage-dependent K+ Channels Improve the Energy Efficiency of Signalling in Blowfly Photoreceptors" (Submitted) are located in the folder scripts/calliphora_energy.
+Scripts to generate the graphs in the article "Voltage-dependent K+ Channels Improve the Energy Efficiency of Signalling in Blowfly Photoreceptors" (In print) are located in the folder scripts/calliphora_energy.

 ##########
 Licence
 ##########

-Copyright (C) 2016  Francisco J. H. Heras (fjhheras@gmail.com)
+Copyright (C) 2016-2017  Francisco J. H. Heras (fjhheras@gmail.com)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by